vishandi/tp/docs/UserGuide.md

 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * You can also remove telegram, github, email, or address by typing its corresponding prefix without specifying anything after it.
-* You cannot edit a person's `NAME` and/or `PHONE` such that there will be duplicate persons in UniGenda.
-Persons are considered to be duplicates if they share the same `NAME`(case-insensitive) and `PHONE_NUMBER`.
+* You cannot edit a person's name and/or phone number such that there will be duplicate persons in UniGenda.
+Persons are considered to be duplicates if they share the same name(case-insensitive) and phone number.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.